 How long will the project take?

-Work in the growing season (spring – fall) will be ongoing for 3-5 years, but will be sporadic.
+- Starting in 2019, work during the growing season (spring – fall) will take place for three to five years, but will be sporadic.
 Growing season work will focus on invasive species control and suppression of woody vegetation that is being targeted for clearing.

-Prescribed fires will be implemented on the property, typically in either November or March.
+- Prescribed fires will be implemented, typically in either November or March.

-Hydrology repairs are likely to begin in fall 2021.
+- Hydrology repairs will begin in fall 2021.

 Will the site be accessible during the project?